iammatthewward/notes/javascript/angular.md

 * Run `npm init`, hitting return on each question to accept the defaults.
 This will initialise NPM and create a `package.json` file (similar to a Ruby gemfile).
 * Run `npm install bower -g --save-dev`This will install Bower for the project.
 The `--save-dev` part of the command saves bower in the `package.json` as a devDependency (dependencies only required for the dev environment).
 * Run `bower init`, hitting return on each question to accept the defaults.
 This will initialise Bower and create a `bower.json` file.
-* Make an app folder and cd into it.
+* Make an app directory and cd into it.
 * Create a `.bowerrc` file in the root directory.
-* Inside the `.bowerrc` file, put the following code so that bower will install it's components inside of the app folder:
+* Inside the `.bowerrc` file, put the following code so that bower will install it's components inside of the app directory:
 ```
 {
   "directory": "app/bower_components"